EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *On the rare occasions when they used the Annexe air-raid shelter, Pamela slept on the top bunk and Churchill, snoring so powerfully it made the metal bunk-bed shake, slept on the bottom, while Clementine sensibly stayed in her own room.*

 - *On 5 May, he wrote of a report from Libya, ‘What is the meaning of the expression “Failed to silence machine-gun posts”?
 It seems an odd description of an action.
 Evidently what happened was merely a skirmish.
-Surely the way to silence machine-guns is to bring up some guns and shell them.’141 Brooke, a Royal Artilleryman and acknowledged expert, who was one of the officers credited with inventing the ‘creeping barrage’ in the Great War, did not appreciate being lectured on such matters, not least because he knew Churchill knew that it was impractical always to call up artillery to deal with a troublesome machine gun.*
+Surely the way to silence machine-guns is to bring up some guns and shell them.’
+Brooke, a Royal Artilleryman and acknowledged expert, who was one of the officers credited with inventing the ‘creeping barrage’ in the Great War, did not appreciate being lectured on such matters, not least because he knew Churchill knew that it was impractical always to call up artillery to deal with a troublesome machine gun.*

 - *At the War Cabinet meeting on 1 June, however, Pound had to report that a convoy from Iceland to Russia had been very heavily mauled.
 Of its thirty-five ships, six had been sunk by bombers and one by a U-boat, with the overall loss of 147 tanks, thirty-seven aircraft and 770 vehicles.*

 - *On the second day of the debate, Aneurin Bevan, a high-living left-wing Labour MP for whom Bracken coined the phrase ‘Bollinger Bolshevik’, woundingly remarked, ‘The Prime Minister wins debate after debate, and loses battle after battle.*

 - *The belief that the Tirpitz, then the largest battleship afloat, was on its way towards the Anglo-American PQ17 convoy, ordered its thirty-five ships to scatter.
-Pound feared that otherwise Tirpitz ‘would have sunk every single vessel within an hour or so’.26 Yet the intelligence was wrong, and the Tirpitz was not in the area, whereas German bombers and U-boats were.
+Pound feared that otherwise Tirpitz ‘would have sunk every single vessel within an hour or so’.
+Yet the intelligence was wrong, and the Tirpitz was not in the area, whereas German bombers and U-boats were.
 No fewer than twenty-three vessels, comprising 118,000 out of the convoy’s 200,000 tons of shipping, were sunk.
 Four hundred tanks and 210 planes went to the bottom of the sea.*

 - *The Defence Committee cancelled the August convoy, but the September one lost twelve ships out of forty.
 For the next two years, convoys ran only during the winter months, resulting in fewer losses.*